«Return to Blog List 6 Ways to Tell if You Need a New Website

 5. It’s a pain to update website text or add media, such as videos.

 If you hate keeping the content of your site current because it’s difficult to do, chances are you won’t update your site for months (or years).
 Unless your business is completely static, your website will soon misrepresent it.
 And you don’t even want to think about the opportunities you’re missing by addressing changes in business environment on your site.
-Find a web developer (like Evo) who specializes in making the backend as easy to manage as the public-facing site is to navigate.
+Find a web developer who specializes in making the backend as easy to manage as the public-facing site is to navigate (hint: we do that).

 6. Your analytics are in decline.